 This will depend on the cover you took out when you purchased your buildings policy.

-Essentially, your standard buildings insurance policy will cover the cost of repairs to your home if it is damaged by an insured event such as theft, fire, flood and escape/leakage of water from pipes, storage tanks, etc. If you also purchased the optional add-on cover of Accidental Damage, that will cover you for other instances relating to accidental damage (which is damage that is unexpected and unintended, caused by something sudden and which is not deliberate).
+If you also purchased the optional cover of Accidental Damage, that will cover you for other instances relating to accidental damage (which is damage that is unexpected and unintended, caused by something sudden and which is not deliberate).

 There will be exclusions for each type of peril, so please refer to your home insurance policy booklet for full details of your cover.

-Based on the information you provide, we will check your policy to ensure you are covered and let you know how we can help.
+Based on the information you provide; we will check your policy to ensure you are covered and let you know how we can help.

 We may be able to offer you a cash settlement for certain claims to enable you to get the repairs completed yourself.